oierlauzi/zuazo/README.md

 ## Examples

-In the examples folder you can find the source code for several application that show the usage of the API.
+In the examples folder you can find the source code for several applications that show the usage of the API.
 Inside each source file there is a brief description, build instructions, and instructions for executing the program.

 ## Linking your aplication